katerakelly/pytorch-maml/README.md

 This repo also contains code for running maml experiments on permuted MNIST (tasks are created by shuffling the labels).
 This is a nice sanity check task.

+### license
+This software is distributed under the MIT license.

+### to-do
+ - [ ] port to pytorch 0.4 from 0.2 and python 3 from 2
+ - [ ] investigate performance difference from TF version
+ - [ ] add first-order version